by Svetlana Cheusheva, updated on

 Columns can have a maximum width of 255, which is the maximum number of characters in the standard font size that a column can hold.
 Using a bigger font size or applying additional font characteristics such as italics or bold may significantly reduce the maximum column width.
 The default size of columns in Excel is 8.43.

 Rows can have a maximum height of 409 points, with 1 point equal to approximately 1/72 inch or 0.035 cm.
 The default height of an Excel row varies from 15 points on a 100% dpi to 14.3 points on a 200% dpi.

 When a column width or row height is set to 0, such column/row is not visible on a sheet (hidden).

 What I particularly like about Excel is that it provides more than one way to do most things.
 Depending on your preferred work style, you can auto fit columns and rows by using the mouse, ribbon or keyboard.

 The easiest way to auto fit in Excel is by double-clicking the column or row border:

-Another way to AutoFit in Excel is by using the following options on the ribbon:
+Another way to make Excel cells expand to fit text automatically is by using the following options on the ribbon:

 To AutoFit column width, select one, several or all columns on the sheet, go to the Home tab > Cells group, and click Format > AutoFit Column Width.